FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 ```

-I'm not going to review every line, but will highlight a few interesting points.
+I'm not going to review every line but will highlight a few interesting points.

 Near the top are configuration values.
 We hardcode some of these, but the API key we pull from the environment (checking in API keys being a big no-no).
 Make sure you update these values to point to the correct FusionAuth URL and the application you created in the UI.
 The `tenantId` is optional, unless you have more than one tenant, but it's good practice to use it.
 ```